sophiexingsu/wustl-latex-dissertation-template/README.md

 To compile, `latexmk -lualatex thesis.tex`

-To clean build files but not the compiled document: `latexmk -C`
+To clean build files but not the compiled document: `latexmk -c`

-To clean all files incluing the compiled document: `latexmk -CA`
+To clean all files incluing the compiled document: `latexmk -C`

 ## Differences to the Word Template